 - 1. Once the bill is received, it is date stamped. - 2.
-The Financial Specialist ascertains that the expenditure was properly verified by the Deputy Director of Planning or Procurement Specialist.
+The Financial Specialist ascertains that the expenditure was properly verified by the Deputy Director of Planning or Procurement Specialist. - a.
+Ensures the expenditure is allocated to the appropriate component and disbursement category. - b.
 The Financial Specialist then processes the payment. - 3.
 The Financial Specialist prepares the letter of payment, attaches supporting documents, including purchase order, copy of contract, vendor invoice and goods received note. - 4.
 The letter of payment is passed to any two of the following signatories for signature: - Laura Anthony-Browne, Director of Planning - Decima Corea, Deputy Director of Planning - Ingrid Fitzpatrick, Accountant General - Godfred Pompey, Permanent Secretary

 The letter should give clear instructions to the Bank as to payee's name, the account/s to be debited and the amount to be debited.
-Bank payments can be made by way of telegraphic transfers, bank draft or direct transfer.9
+Bank payments can be made by way of telegraphic transfers, bank draft or direct transfer.